The Seq installation process sets two important pieces of configuration:

 Seq folder and all its contents.

-Finally, the service is reinstalled with the new storage path specified.
+Finally, the service is reinstalled with the new storage path and listen URI specified.

 Seq's own log files

-Independent of the storage path specified, Seq writes its own troubleshooting logs to
+Regardless of storage location, Seq always writes its own troubleshooting logs to

 C:\ProgramData\Seq\Logs.
 It is important that the Seq process has access to this folder.